Caroline Hagen Kjos

 Caroline Marie Hagen Kjos (born 1984) is a Norwegian businesswoman, heiress and billionaire based in Switzerland.
 In early 2018, she was the richest woman in Norway.
-In 2014, she was elected Chairman of the Board of the family holding company Canica.
+In 2014, she was elected chairman of the board of the family holding company Canica.
 In 2014–2015, a clear majority of the company's share capital was also transferred to her.
-In March 2018, the US business magazine Forbes estimated Hagen Kjos' assets at $2.8 billion.
+As of August 2023, Forbes estimated Hagen Kjos' assets at $2.1 billion.

 Biography

 Hagen Kjos works as a project manager in the Swiss subsidiary of the family company.
 Hagen Kjos, who moved to the Canton of Schwyz, Switzerland in 2009 to promote low income and wealth taxes, inherited a majority stake in the company from her father, Stein Erik Hagen, in 2014.
-In 2015, Hagen Kjos' holding in the family’s parent company, Canica, increased to 99.75%.
+In 2015, Hagen Kjos' holding in the family's parent company, Canica, increased to 99.75%.
 As a result of the arrangements, Hagen now have a nominal value of only 0.25%, but these shares also carry 70% voting rights in the company's affairs.
 Canica is a major shareholder in Orkla ASA; Orkla has acquired several food companies in Finland, having merged with Orkla Foods Finland and Orkla Confectionery & Snacks; products include Panda confectionery and Taffel potato chips.
 Orkla's Chairman of the Board is Hagen, with Hagen Kjos as his alternate.

 Hagen Kjos holds a bachelor's degree from the Parsons School of Design in New York City.
 She is married to Christer Kjos and they have two children.